‘Jane Doe’ of 1990s Happy Face murders identified

 “We have a team of nearly a dozen forensic genetic genealogists on staff who work through publicly available databases to search to find relatives,” said David Nutting, law enforcement liaison.

-Detectives with the Okaloosa County Sheriff’s Office and the Florida Department of Law Enforcement traveled to Oregon and spoke with Jesperson directly.
-He confessed to the murder and gave details on how he killed Susanne Kjellenberg in 1994.
+Detectives with the Okaloosa County Sheriff’s Office and the Florida Department of Law Enforcement traveled to Oregon and spoke with Jesperson, who confessed to the murder and gave details on how he killed Kjellenberg in 1994.

 “He has a phenomenal memory.
 To the point of specific exit numbers,” said Kelly Henderson, senior investigator.